rach7777/monax-may/_includes/home-content/home-block1-smarterworld.md

 ### Towards a Smarter World

-In our data-driven world, commercial problems are increasingly expressible in code, allowing us to define a problem, determine a solution, test the results, and rapidly iterate - over and over again.
+Commercial problems are increasingly data-driven.
+Increases in computing power allow individuals and businesses to define a problem, determine a solution, test the results, and rapidly iterate - over and over again.

 Existing solutions accomplish this only after substantial capital investment in land, labour and hardware.
-Blockchain technology, by contrast, achieves this through the use of mathematics and distributed computing.
+Blockchain technology, by contrast, achieves this through the use of mathematics and distributed computing - and without human oversight.

-An architecture for a smarter world demands less data hoarding and more data utility.
-It needs to operate itself to improve profitability and evolve to self-manage complexity.
+Eris Industries uses blockchain technology to design and build self-operating and cryptographically secure distributed software systems.

-#### Eris Industries builds this architecture.
-With our platform, so can you.
+#### With our platform, so can you.